6

 First of all, it’s essential to understand that a total of 411 Common Criteria certification was issued last year (in 2021), which means that it is a niche solution for special IT security needs.

 In addition, it is necessary to clarify common misunderstandings about who or what will be certified: an IT product or a special technology can get certified, not the business.
-These can be for instance: firewalls, file encryption or secure signature solution, mobile and network devices, application SW, etc.
+These can be, for instance, firewalls, file encryption or secure signature solutions, mobile and network devices, application SW, etc.

 Besides, it’s important to know that in a Common Criteria evaluation project, the Sponsor and Developer may be different.
-The product or technology - so called TOE (Target of Evaluation) - that the Lab evaluates will be owned by the Sponsor who will need this certificate to support sales, while the Developer might be outsourced by the Sponsor.
-Although in most cases during CC evaluation projects of large, international companies usually the Sponsor and Developer are the same.
+The product or technology - so-called TOE (Target of Evaluation) - that the Lab evaluates will be owned by the Sponsor who will need this certificate to support sales, while the Developer might be outsourced by the Sponsor.
+Although in most cases during Common Criteria evaluation projects of large international companies, usually the Sponsor and Developer are the same.

 Hiring a Common Criteria expert can significantly ease the entire evaluation process.
 At CCLab we provide both CC consultation (ISO 15408 support) and Common Criteria evaluation.
 Besides choosing a competent and accredited Testing Laboratory, you need to make sure that the below steps are completed before starting the Common Criteria evaluation project: